Feeds:

 The verb tense used here is called “future continuous.”
 The verse could read: “They shall be continually seeing God for themselves.”

 I’m reminded of a time Steve and I visited friends at their new home.
 We turned off a familiar busy street and were almost immediately surrounded by tall trees.
 The homes were set back from the road, barely visible.
-The neighborhood was like a little piece of country set down in the middle of our metropolis.
+The neighborhood was a bit of country set down in the middle of our metropolis.

 “Who knew this area even existed?”
 I said to Steve.
 He agreed.